 While traditional serial port console access as just described can be useful, it is inconvenient, because of having to set arcane serial connection parameters, use the relatively slow serial port and use a special serial cable.
 Serial Over LAN (SOL) is a more recent development of serial port console access, which uses well-known TCP/IP networking over a faster Ethernet port, and uses a standard Ethernet cable.
 SOL is thus generally more convenient than traditional serial port console access.
-The serial port DE-9 or DB-25 connector and its associated chip may or may not physically still exist on servers that support SOL, but a serial port chip is nonetheless usually implied to exist in the BIOS, and can be "enabled" or "disabled" in the BIOS, thus enabling or disabling SOL.
+The serial port DB-9 or DB-25 connector and its associated 16550 UART chip rarely exist on modern servers that support SOL, but they are nonetheless usually implied to exist in the BIOS, and can be "enabled" or "disabled" there, thus enabling or disabling SOL.